Karamchedu massacre: Background

 In the 1960s, communist politics dominated the village with significant participation from Kamma peasantry.
 But once their community attained 'upward mobility' in land-ownership and economic wealth, they found it to be against their material interests to continue the left politics.
 So the Kammas of the region either left the communist party, or diluted the local struggle by remaining in the party.
 After the formation of Telugu Desam Party (TDP) in Andhra Pradesh, the Kammas of the village extended their support to it.
 A wealthy Kamma landlord of the village, Daggubati Chenchu Ramaiah, who also happens to be one of the main accused in the Karamchedu massacre, had strong connections with the TDP's founder N. T. Rama Rao (NTR).
 His son, Daggubati Venkateswara Rao, was married to NTR's daughter.
 Daggubati Venkateswara Rao contested as MLA in the region and won with the TDP party ticket in 1983.
 Scholar Dag-Erik Berg states that the rise of TDP and the connections the local Kamma landlords had with the political leadership "emboldened" them to intensify their caste-oppression against Dalits.

 In the absence of left politics, Dalits of the village supported the traditional Congress party.
-Kammas saw this resistance of Dalits, particularly Madigas, to vote for the TDP as a sign of revolt, since their "economic bondage" did not translate into "political loyalty".
+Kammas saw this resistance of Dalits, particularly Madigas, voting against the TDP as a sign of revolt, since their "economic bondage" did not translate into "political loyalty".
 Scholar K Srinivasulu writes that it caused "sufficient injury" to the collective pride of the dominant Kamma caste, "which only waited for a pretext for retaliation".